jobonaf/tutorial-hydrology/README.md

   - `H`: Stage level (cm)
   - `Q`: River discharge ($m^3/s$)

-After installing the package and accessing the datasets, you can write your own scripts based on the datasets.
-Have fun!
+These datasets allow you to write your own scripts and perform further analyses.
+Enjoy exploring!

 ---